 My Mom baked a pumpkin chocolate chip cake every year for my birthday and threw me the most unbelievable Halloween-themed birthday party extravaganzas!
 She would craft that pumpkin cake into some kind of awesome display; a haunted house, a massive pumpkin (3d), a creepy witch.
 All things fall and wonderful.
 Pumpkin chocolate chip cake holds a very special place in my heart 🙂

-I like a slice of this pumpkin chocolate chip bread as is, or with a quick spread of grass fed butter or cream cheese.
-That’s when I am really going for the pumpkin gold.
+My favorite way to enjoy a slice of this pumpkin chocolate chip bread is with a quick spread of grass-fed butter or cream cheese.

 I hope you make this recipe and love it to bits!

 Happy Pumpkin Season!!